 There's a much earlier, and often ignored example of when Goku used used Nyoibou to extend and put Boss Rabbit and his Mooks on the Moon.
 You can likely excuse Goku for him holding his breath, but the rabbits?

 The manga was in a much more comedic setting at the time, and Toriyama once stated he just didn't care.
 That only made thing worse when you think about the rabbits when Master Roshi (as Jackie Chun) later blew up the moon.

-Big Bad: Emperor Pilaf, Commander Red, Master Shen, Piccolo, Vegeta, Frieza, Cell, Buu, and a few others thrown in-between.
+Big Bad: Emperor Pilaf, Commander Red, Master Shen, and Piccolo.

 Bilingual Bonus: Shen Long is Chinese for "Dragon God."
 The names of almost all his alien characters - along with Bulma's family and Piccolo and his minions - are straight English or derived from it.
 And apparently according to Toriyama, Vegeta and Trunks use English for their attack names because he thought it sounded "more alien."

-Breaking the Fourth Wall: In the 8th chapter of manga Son Goku sends Yamucha in the air with his punch but Yamucha bounces of the frame's border back to the ground.
+Breaking the Fourth Wall: In the 8th chapter of the manga Son Goku sends Yamucha in the air with his punch but Yamucha bounces off the frame's border back to the ground.

 In later chapters there are a few instances, where different characters refers to the fact that it's a manga, such as discussions of acceptableness of dirty jokes in a manga for children.

 Brick Joke: Early on (in volume two of Dragon Ball), Oolong comments that Goku's amazing qualities have to be due to him being an alien.
 Fast forward a decade or so...

 This was a complete coincidence and not a true brick joke, though.
 At this point the series was still at gag martial artist manga status, and given the fact that he's known for his forgetful nature, there's no way this was something Toriyama had planned all along.